MigOpsRepos/pg_dbms_job/README.md

 Example:

 	BEGIN;
-	CALL pg_dbms_job.broken(14144, true);
+	CALL pg_dbms_job.broken(12345, true);
 	COMMIT;

 ### CHANGE

-Alters any of the user-definable parameters associated with a job
+Alters any of the user-definable parameters associated with a job.
+Any value you do not want to change can be specified as NULL.

 Syntax: